One More Try: Movie Review

 - the occasional one-liner and fights ruins the film's effectiveness on some level

-Category: Agot Isidro, Angel Locsin, Angelica Panganiban, Carmina Villaroel, Dingdong Dantes, drama, Gina Pareno, local, Metro Manila Film Festival, MMFF, movie review, One More Try, romance, Star Cinema, Zanjoe Marudo
+Labels Agot Isidro, Angel Locsin, Angelica Panganiban, Carmina Villaroel, Dingdong Dantes, drama, Gina Pareno, local, Metro Manila Film Festival, MMFF, movie review, One More Try, romance, Star Cinema, Zanjoe Marudo